De Quervain’s Tenosynovitis is inflammation of the synovium or sheath that surrounds two tendons in the wrist, which attach to the base of the thumb.

 De Quervain’s explained

-The tendons of the of the abductor pollicis brevis and extensor pollicis longus muscles pass through a tunnel or tube in the wrist and attach at the base of the thumb.
+The tendons of the abductor pollicis brevis and extensor pollicis longus muscles pass through a tunnel or tube in the wrist and attach at the base of the thumb.
 This tube or sheath surrounding the tendons can become inflamed preventing normal movement of the tendon and creating pain.
 Tenosynovitis is inflammation of the sheath that surrounds the tendon as opposed to inflammation of the actual tendon itself which is known as tendinitis or tendonitis.

 It occurs more frequently in racket sports, such as tennis, squash or badminton, as well as canoeing and ten pin bowling.
 Any sport or work-related activity which involves repetitive wrist flexion and extension, or ulna and radial deviation (side to side movements) can bring on De Quervain’s tenosynovitis.